manyone-cph/mind-ar-js-adjusted/README.md

 });
 ```

 **Resolution Parameter**: The `resolution` parameter allows you to specify the desired camera resolution using standard video resolution strings.
-Supported formats include:
+Supported formats:
 - `"144p"`, `"240p"`, `"360p"`, `"480p"`, `"720p"`, `"1080p"`, `"1440p"`, `"2160p"` (4K)
-- Numeric formats like `"720"` or `"720p"` are also accepted
 - The browser will automatically adapt to the closest available resolution
 - Works seamlessly in both landscape and portrait orientations
 - If not specified, the browser's default camera resolution will be used